bludit/documentation-english/pages/plugins/plugin-basics/index.md

 ```

 <h2 id="name-and-description">Name and Description</h2>
-The name and description of the plugin is in the JSON file `languages/en.json`.
+The name and description of the plugin is located in the JSON file, `languages/en.json`.

 ```
 {